In Norway cod is called, "The Beef of the Sea". One benefit of eating codfish is that you get great protein without adding tons of calories.

 Bring stock to a boil again.
 Turn heat down immediately.

-Place cod into stock to steep a short cook time on low heat.
+Place cod into stock to poach a short cook time on low heat.

-When fish is white in color and flaky remove it with fish spatula.
+When fish is flaky and white in color remove it with a fish spatula.

 Strain stock and retain for later use.
 Some stock is needed for the cream sauce.